-4. APPROVAL OF MINUTES FROM THE JANUARY 29, 2016 MEETING
+4. APPROVAL OF MINUTES FROM THE FEBRUARY 16, 2016 MEETING

-A motion was made by Mr. Brady, seconded by Ms. Simon and approved by majority vote to approve the minutes from the January 29, 2016 meeting, with Mr. Greenspan abstaining from the vote.
+A motion was made by Mr. Brady, seconded by Mr. Greenspan and approved by unanimous vote to approve the minutes from the February 16, 2016 meeting.

 - 5. MATTERS REFERRED TO COMMITTEE - a) O2016-0002: An Ordinance amending Titles 4 and 5 of the Cuyahoga County Code to clarify the ethical rights, responsibilities and prohibitions applicable to elected officials, employees, board members, contractors and lobbyists of Cuyahoga County.